CalanBarnhardt/gift-idea-generator/frontend-gift-idea-generator/README.md

 you also might have to npm install react, but i forget

+you may also have to install these npm install -D @shadcn/ui npx shadcn-ui@latest init npx shadcn-ui@latest add card npx shadcn-ui@latest add button npx shadcn-ui@latest add textarea npx shadcn-ui@latest add radio-group npx shadcn-ui@latest add label npm install -D tailwindcss postcss autoprefixer npx tailwindcss init -p npm install @mui/material @emotion/react @emotion/styled @mui/icons-material @fontsource/roboto

 then you should be able to cd into the gift-idea-generator/frontend-gift-idea-generator and hit a yarn run dev, then go to the link

 if you get errors, you likely need to install tailwind although i was able to do it on a second computer without needing to install this

-npm install -D tailwindcss postcss autoprefixer npx tailwindcss init -p